chellapandihicas/cs50sw/README.md

 <br>

 <h2 align="center">Preview: Add Funds</h2>
 <p>The user can add funds to their available pool whenever fortune strikes.
-Here is an example of a user receiving $100 from his grandmother.</p>
+Here is an example of a user receiving $100 from his grandmother.
+An expense report is typically a spreadsheet.
+The following items can typically be found on an expenses spreadsheet:

+Entry Id
+Transaction Name.</p>

 <div align="center">
 <img src="images/add_funds.png">